-Spartan men were constantly in training for war, so Sparta relied on women to complete many of the duties of running the polis.
+Spartan men were constantly in training for war, so women completed many of the duties of running the polis.
+Woman were the sole owners of at least one-third of Spartan land.
 Spartan girls were raised to be tough so the women could bear strong children for the polis.
 The people of other poli would tell the story of a Spartan mother who killed her son for running away from his duties.
-Spartan woman were the sole owners of at least one third of the land of their polis.
 Spartan women were known for being stoic.
 A stoic person can endure pain or hardship without showing their feelings or complaining.
-When Spartan soldiers went to battle, their mothers and wives would present the warriors with their shield and say: "With this, or upon this."
-The soldier would return to Sparta either victorious, with his shield in hand, or carried dead upon his shield.
-If a Spartan soldier returned home alive and without his shield, he faced death or banishment.
+Bravery was the ultimate virtue for Spartan warriors.
+When soldiers went to battle, their mothers and wives would present the warriors with their shield and say: "With this, or upon this."
+The soldier was expected to return to Sparta either victorious with his shield in hand, or be carried home dead upon his shield.
+If a Spartan soldier returned home alive and without his shield, the soldier faced banishment from the polis or death.

 The Spartans were Dorians who invaded the land they occupied on the Peloponnesus, a peninsula in southern Greece.
-The Spartans expanded their territory by capturing neighboring lands.
-The people they captured were known as helots.
-Helots were forced to farm the land they once owned, but the helots had to provide half of their harvest to Sparta.
-Helot farms produced enough food to feed the Spartan army, but the Spartans treated their captives with great cruelty.
-A police force would spy on the helots and murdered anyone suspected of being a threat.
+Spartan warriors expanded their territory by capturing neighboring lands.
+They called the people they captured helots.
+The Spartans forced helots to farm the land the helots once owned, but the helots had to provide half of their harvest to Sparta.
+A Spartan police force spied on the helots and killed anyone suspected of being a threat.
 Every year, Sparta would declare war on the helots and Spartan warriors would kill helots as part of their training.

-Sparta had the strongest army of any poli in ancient Greece, but Spartan laws discouraged anything that would distract the Spartan people from their disciplined military life.
-Sparta did not welcome visitors from other cities, and Spartans were not allowed to travel.
+Spartan laws discouraged anything that would distract citizens from their disciplined military life.
+Sparta did not welcome visitors from other cities, and did not allow their citizens to travel.
 The Spartans were not interested in other ways of life and did not want to bring new ideas to their polis.
-Today, we use Spartan as an adjective to describe someone who is rigorously disciplined but who enjoys few comforts or luxuries.
+Today, we use spartan as an adjective to describe someone who leads a rigorously disciplined life that includes few comforts or luxuries.

-Sparta’s army would eventually come into conflict with Athens, a trading poli that developed the strongest navy of ancient Greece.
-In 431BC, Sparta and Athens fought one another for twenty-seven years in the Peloponnesian War.
-Sparta continued to exist as an independent poli for centuries until it was conquered by Rome in 146BC.
-Today, the small town of Sparti lives on among the ruins of one of the most powerful cities in history.
+Sparta’s army eventually came into conflict with Athens, a trading poli that developed the strongest navy of ancient Greece.
+In 431BCE, Sparta and Athens began a twenty-seven year long conflict called the Peloponnesian War.
+The Romans conquered Sparta in 146BCE, ending centuries of independence for the polis.
+In 1834, Greece began construction of a new city on the site of ancient Sparta.
+Modern Sparti is a small city with fewer than 20,000 inhabitants that lives on among the ruins of one of the most powerful cities in history.